NotReal003/support/docs/privacy.md

 When you log in with your Discord account or sign up with an email address on our [Request Page](https://request.notreal003.xyz), we collect the following data:

-- Discord ID (if signed in with Discord)
+- Account ID (if signed in with Discord or Google)
 - Email address (from the account used to sign in)
 - Username and avatar
 - IP address (for security purposes)